Legal Assistant/Office Manager Position

 Gupta Wessler PLLC seeks a Legal Assistant/Office Manager, based in our office in Washington, DC, to start in June or July 2017.
 This is a rare opportunity for a talented college graduate interested in public interest law to become an integral part of a busy practice focused on appeals and constitutional cases.
 Relevant work experience, particularly in a law-office, advocacy-group, or journalism setting, is preferred.

 Gupta Wessler PLLC is the only firm of its kind in the nation—a private public interest law firm specializing in high-profile Supreme Court, appellate, and constitutional litigation.
-Our cases cover a very broad range of issues, including the First Amendment, consumers’ and workers’ rights, class actions, gun control, and public health.
+Our cases cover a very broad range of issues, including the First Amendment, consumers’ and workers’ rights, class actions, gun safety, and public health.
 In these and other areas, we work closely with leading scholars, policy experts, non-profit organizations, and other law firms to help shape the law in ways that enhance justice and improve people’s lives.

 The Legal Assistant/Office Manager handles a broad range of administrative and substantive responsibilities for a small but busy law office.
 Responsibilities include drafting, editing, printing, formatting, and filing legal documents; scheduling and arranging meetings, speaking appearances, and travel; general administrative tasks, including keeping on top of telephone calls and emails for the firm’s lawyers; research relating to cases; developing newsletters and other mailings; and other tasks as assigned.